ARDG-NRAO/LibRA/README.md

 A clone of this repository will get the ```src``` directory with the scientific code (implementation of the RA algorithms), ```apps/src``` directory with the source code for the standalone application and the top level ```CMakeLists.txt``` file to compile the code including build time dependencies.

+See [CUDA GPUs -- Compute Capability](https://developer.nvidia.com/cuda-gpus) page for details of NVIDIA GPUs to determine the value for the `Kokkos_CUDA_ARCH_NAME`.

 ```
 git clone https://github.com/ARDG-NRAO/LibRA.git
 cd LibRA